What is a Lifetime ISA?

 - A Help to Buy ISA can be opened from the age of 16 with no upper age limit

-- If someone already has a Help to Buy ISA, and over the age of 18, they can transfer their investment into a Lifetime ISA and will be able to invest up to £4,000 every year and purchase a property up to a £450,000 purchase price
+- If you already have a Help to Buy ISA (and you are over the age of 18) you can transfer your investment into a Lifetime ISA, investing up to £4,000 per year (meaning you can purchase a property up to a £450,000 purchase price)

 - Government bonus of 25% of contributions in any tax year

-- Investment can withdrawn from age 60 without loss of government bonus
+- Investment can be withdrawn from age 60 without losing the government bonus

 - Withdrawals are tax-free after age 60

-- Has to be started before the age of 40
+- Must be opened before the age of 40

 - Investment liable to inheritance tax